-There are many reports of Doria – Dorothy – Paston’s acting career and set design during the late 1920s and 1930s.
+There are many reports of Dorothy (Doria) Fisher’s acting career and set design during the late 1920s and 1930s.
 She was a member of the Cambridge Festival Theatre under the director Terence Gray – who was considered very avant garde in his day.
 She featured in a ‘Modern Scenic Design Exhibition” in April 1936 in London, which featured theatre models, scenery and costume designs.

-Mary Godlonton was a very keen photographer, an expert on heraldry and Coats of Arms and had a keen sense of humour.
+Mary Godlonton, known as Molly, was a very keen photographer, an expert on heraldry and Coats of Arms and had a keen sense of humour.
 She often wrote a column for the Western Gazette.
 Several of her photographs have appeared in the albums of local families and so have made their way into the KTT Parish Archive.

 Changes in thinking and practice during the past 20 years – with digital technology and the internet – has helped to make our work more accessible, more feasible, more practical….more applicable……… and thus with perhaps greater resonance.